eboigne/PyTV-4D/README.md

 - Operator-form implementation compatible with primal-dual and proximal formulations (ADMM, Chambolle & Pock algorithm, ...)

 # Installation

-### CPU Only

-For a quick installation running the CPU routines only, install numpy and PyTV-4D using anaconda, skipping the PyTorch dependency for PyTV-4D:

-`conda install numpy && conda install --no-deps -c eboigne pytv`

 ### CPU & GPU